PIX3LFLUX/Steganosaurus/README.md

 <!-- LICENSE -->
 # License

 Distributed under the GNU License.
-See `LICENSE.txt` for more information.
+See [LICENSE][license-url] for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>